idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 and model analysis, demonstrating the dual values of the project in terms of technical innovation and clinical practicability.

-This competition was not only a comprehensive inspection of our iGEM project, but also gained valuable suggestions on technical optimization and achievement transformation during the communication with the national synthetic biology innovation team, laying a solid foundation for the breakthrough of the follow-up iGEM competition and the actual application of the project.
+This competition was not only a comprehensive inspection of our iDEC project, but also gained valuable suggestions on technical optimization and achievement transformation during the communication with the national synthetic biology innovation team, laying a solid foundation for the breakthrough of the follow-up iDEC competition and the actual application of the project.

 ![picture_24](https://static.igem.wiki/teams/5562/collabroation/24.webp)